macstadium/orka-integrations/GitLab/custom-executor.md

 For more information about the advanced settings you can use, see [here](template-settings.md).

-## Using the GitLab Custom еxecutor
+## Using the GitLab Custom executor

 Once the setup of the GitLab Runner is finished, you can run your CI/CD pipelines in Orka.